Mrs Clare Parker

-Mrs Wilkins is our special educational needs co-odinator.
-If you have any questions or would like to find out more about our SEND provision, please contact Mrs Wilkins by emailing firstname.lastname@example.org.
+Mrs Parker is our special educational needs co-odinator.
+If you have any questions or would like to find out more about our SEND provision, please contact Mrs Parker by emailing C.Parker@thornabyacademy.org.uk.

 Inspire Hub – EMS (Enhanced Mainstream School)

 Thornaby Academy is proud to introduce the Inspire Hub (EMS) our SEND provision for students with communication and interaction as their primary need.
 Our EMS opened in September 2017 and welcomes 10 students with specific social communication needs.
 The provision includes a dedicated state of the art teaching and social space.
 For photos of the Inspire Hub and for more information about our facilities please click here.